Definable separability and second-countability in o-minimal structures: Equivalence with the classical properties

 \begin{lemma} Let $(X,\tau)$ be a definably separable definable topological space.
 Let $\Aa=\{A_b : b\in B\}$ be a definable family of open subsets of $X$ and let $n$ be such that $\dim A_b \leq n$ for every $b\in B$.
 Then there exists a definable open set $Z\subseteq \cup \Aa$ such that $\dim Z \leq n$ and $\cup \Aa \subseteq cl(Z)$.
 (In particular if $(X,\tau)$ has small boundaries then $\dim \cup\Aa \leq n$.)

-Moreover, $Z$ can be chosen definable over the same parameters as the family $\Aa$ and the topology $\tau$. \end{lemma} \begin{proof} We fix $(X,\tau)$ and $\Aa=\{A_b : b\in B\}$ as in the lemma.
+Moreover, $Z$ can be chosen to be definable over the same parameters as the family $\Aa$ and the topology $\tau$. \end{lemma} \begin{proof} We fix $(X,\tau)$ and $\Aa=\{A_b : b\in B\}$ as in the lemma.
 We proceed by induction on $k$, where $B \subseteq M^k$.
 The bulk of the proof deals with the case $k=1$.
-The fact that $Z$ can be chosen definable over the same parameters as $\Aa$ and $\tau$ will follow immediately from the proof.
+The fact that $Z$ can be chosen to be definable over the same parameters as $\Aa$ and $\tau$ will follow immediately from the proof.

 \textbf{Case $k=1$.} For every $x \in \cup\Aa$ let $B(x) = \{ b \in B : x \in A_b \}$.
 We partition $\cup\Aa$ into two sets as follows.
 Let $\Ainf=\{ x \in \cup\Aa : B(x) \text{ is infinite}\}$ and $\Afin= \cup\Aa \setminus \Ainf =\{ x \in \cup\Aa : B(x) \text{ is finite}\}$.
 By o-minimality these sets are definable.